OpenResty: record the lua execution time per request in ngx.ctx via LD_PRELOAD

 TL;DR

-How to record the lua execution time (excludes the time spent on async IO) per request in ngx.ctx, in a non-intrusive and zero-cost way?
+How can I log the Lua execution time of each request (excluding time spent on asynchronous IO) in ngx.ctx in a non-intrusive, zero-cost way?

 • lua_resume